|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 5: To Cienfuegos via the Marshlands

-Today we have a very busy day which starts with a four hour drive along the main highway as we make our way to the east side of the island.
+Today we have a very busy day which starts with a four hour drive along the main highway, as we make our way to the east side of the island.
 We stop for lunch enroute before visiting the museum devoted to the Bay of Pigs.
 From here, we enjoy a guided walk through Zapata National Park, a Biosphere Reserve.
 This is the largest and best preserved wetlands in the Caribbean.
 Located in the peninsula of the same name, the Zapata Park covers an area of over 1,930 square miles.
-The area is outstanding for the great diversity of its ecosystems, in which more than 1,000 species of plants and 37 species of reptiles.
+The area is outstanding for the great diversity of its ecosystems, in which more than 1,000 species of plants and 37 species of reptiles live.
 The diversity of bird life is also outstanding: a full 170 species of the 354 bird species reported in Cuba can be found here.
 The park is considered one of the premier bird watching destinations in the world.
 Our local guide will explain the environmental and educational community program being implemented by the local authorities in additional to providing information about the local flora and fauna.

 Day 6: Cienfuegos Sites, Sunset Cruise